pemagrg1/text_summarization/README.md

 # text_summarization
-various ways to summarise text using the libraries available
+various ways to summarise text using the libraries available for Python
   1. pyteaser
   2. sumy
   3. gensim